 Employment for Spouses

 Job opportunities for spouses of graduate students are available.
 Within the metropolitan area of Shreveport (population 350,000) there is a wide range of private businesses and governmental agencies that form a rich reservoir of positions for potential employment.
-Information about positions at LSU Health Shreveport may be obtained from the Personnel Office, LSU Health Shreveport, P.O.
+Information about positions at LSU Health Shreveport may be obtained from the Career Opportunities site or the Personnel Office, LSU Health Shreveport, P.O.
 Box 33932, Shreveport, LA 71130.
 There are many public and private schools in the area providing opportunity for employment of spouses who hold teaching credentials.